mmmohajer/ci-cd-static-sites/readme.md

 ### **8. Verify SSL Creation**

-Once the script completes successfully, verify that your SSL certificate is active and your domain is reachable:

-- Visit `https://APP_URL` and `https://www.APP_URL` (replace `APP_URL` with your domain name).
-- Both URLs should be accessible, and your browser should indicate that the connection is secure (via HTTPS).
+Once the script completes successfully, you will see an appropriate success message in the terminal, and you are ready to move to the next step.

 ### **8. Folder and File Structure**